 Please be aware that the U.S. Department of State website can be a helpful source of information for current travel warnings for Americans.
 Please consider these warnings when deciding to intern abroad. **Please note that it is the student’s responsibility to research and apply for the appropriate visas for the internship country.**

 During CentreTerm each January, students participating in the Mérida internship program live in homestays and complete carefully selected internships with Mérida firms or organizations.
 Intermediate Spanish is necessary.
 In recent years, students have interned with the following organizations:

 • Escuela Primaria Manuel Cepeda Peraza

 • Hospital de ISSSTE (Instituto de Seguridad y Servicios Sociales de los Trabajadores del Estado)

 Centre charges a fee to participate in this internship.
 The fee covers orientation, housing, and some outings.
 Students will be expected to pay for plane tickets, local transportation, and some meals (though most are provided as part of the homestay experience).

-To learn more, contact Mindy Wilson in Career Services or Leigh Cocanougher at the Center for Global Citizenship.
+To learn more, contact Mindy Wilson in the Center for Career & Professional Development or Leigh Cocanougher at the Center for Global Citizenship.

 Costa Rica Internship Program

 During the summer and CentreTerm, students may participate in an ESL or medical internship in rural Costa Rica.
 Students will travel and intern in pairs while living with host families.
 All costs related to this internship are paid by the student.
 Intermediate Spanish is required.
+On-Site Program Coordinator: Maribel Elizondo Vargas.
 For more information or to apply, contact Dr. Genny Ballard, Associate Professor of Spanish.

 Other International Internship Opportunities